10 Benefits Of Green Beans, Nutrition Profile, & Side Effects

 Image: Shutterstock

+If you want to know how to prepare green beans for your meals, we are here to help you.
 The simplest way is to eat green beans raw.
 You can just pop in the beans.
 Or you may also include the raw beans in your vegetable salad.
-Here are some more ideas:
+Here are some more quick and easy green bean recipes:

 • Roast the beans along with olive oil and other spices.
-It would make for a delectable curry.
+Roasted beans or even sautéed beans would make for a delectable curry or side dish beans.

 protip_icon Quick Tip